-17. May the LEA unilaterally limit the ESY service's type, amount and/or duration?
+14. May the LEA unilaterally limit the ESY service's type, amount and/or duration?

-No. Federal regulations at 34 CFR §300.309(a)(3) state that, "an LEA...may not unilaterally limit the type, amount, or duration of [ESY] services."
+No. Federal regulations at 34 CFR §300.106(a)(3) state that, "an LEA...may not unilaterally limit the type, amount, or duration of [ESY] services."
 OSEP has issued a policy letter stating that limiting the duration of summer services for students with disabilities "...would violate the basic requirement that programs be designed to meet the individual needs of each child" (Letter to Baugh, 1987).
 Any predetermination or set policy on the amount of time ESY will be provided is contrary to the regulations.
 Individual determinations of the number of weeks, days per week, and minutes per day must be based on each student's unique needs.

-18. ESY services are often provided during summer vacation.
+15. ESY services are often provided during summer vacation.
 Is this the only time these services can be provided?

-No, if the IEP team determines that the student needs ESY services beyond the LEA's established 180-day school year, then a plan must be developed to provide the needed services.
-The comments section referencing 34 CFR §300.309 states "there is nothing in the definition of ESY services... that would limit the ability of a public agency to provide ESY services to a student with a disability during times other than the summer, when school is not in session" (Fed.
-Reg, Vol. 64, No.48, Attachment 1, p.
-12576).
+No. If the IEP team determines that the student needs ESY services beyond the LEA's established 180-day school year, then a plan must be developed to provide the needed services.
+The comments section referencing 34 CFR §300.106 states "there is nothing in §300.106 that would limit the public agency from providing ESY services to a child with a disability during times other than the summer such as before and after school hours or during school vacations, if the IEP Team determines that the child requires ESY services during those time periods in order to receive FAPE."
+(Fed.
+Reg, Vol. 71, No.156, p.
+46582).
 This may include services beyond summer school periods or even breaks shorter than summer, if evidence suggests this is necessary.
 The IEP team must determine the content and time period of the ESY services, based on individual student need.

-IEP REQUIREMENTS
+IEP Requirements